The history of the Polka Dots in fashion

 PERFECTION AS STATUS

-Strangely enough, the dot was not really the number 1 in popularity until the 19th century: dots were associated with diseases such as smallpox, measles and the (bubonic) plague.
+Strangely enough, the dot didn't hold the number 1 spot (ha) in the popularity ranking until the 19th century came around: before, dots were associated with diseases such as smallpox, measles and the (bubonic) plague.
 Not a good look.

 Why perception suddenly changed in the 19th century is a bit of a mystery, although the industrial revolution provided innovative machines with which perfectly formed patterns could be woven.
 A circle is one of the purest shapes and thus a smart "proof of competence" to demonstrate the new machines.